Can You Take Too Many Probiotics? 5 Symptoms to Look Out For

 Gas issues are a common symptom of probiotic overload.
 Initial probiotic use causes gas build-ups due to your body adjusting to new bacteria populations (4).

-The excess gas doesn’t last long.
+The excess gas typically doesn’t last long.
 Usually, people will report excessive gas for several weeks before it subsides because the body adapts to the probiotics.
 If the excess gas continues after several weeks, it can be an indication of small intestinal bacterial overgrowth (SIBO) (6).

 2. Bloating & Stomach Pain